• Home

 The parallel is not comforting.
 If AI succeeds at automating large portions of routine cognitive work—the research, the drafting, the analysis, the administrative processing that fills millions of office jobs—and the economy has no mechanism to redirect that labor, the result is not just a productivity story.
 It is a human one.
 “The foundations of a strong macroeconomy are almost inconsistent,” Stiglitz said.
 “I just can’t see how it can happen.”

-Act two: the long game
+Act two: The long game

-But here is where Stiglitz’s argument pivots, and where it becomes more interesting than either the doomsayers or the boosters.
+But here is where Stiglitz’s argument pivots, and where it becomes more interesting than either that of the doomsayers or the boosters.
 Zoom out far enough, past the bubble and the displacement shock, and AI begins to look less like a replacement for human workers and more like a tool that makes them better at what they already do.

 Take education.
 Stiglitz estimated it represents roughly 14% of the labor force, and he is unequivocal about what AI can and cannot do there.
 “It’s not going to replace teachers.
 It may help them do better lesson plans.
 It may help them tailor education better, but it’s not going to replace the teachers.
 We know enough about how students learn that the human interaction still seems to be very important.”

 “Is AI going to solve that problem?
-No. We know precisely why our healthcare system is inefficient, and it has to do with rent seeking, with lack of competition, with the fact that we don’t have a public health system.
+No. We know precisely why our health care system is inefficient, and it has to do with rent seeking, with lack of competition, with the fact that we don’t have a public health system.
 It’s the politics.
 Is AI going to solve that political problem?”

 AI can improve record-keeping, accelerate drug development, and sharpen diagnostic tools.
 What it cannot do is restructure the insurance industry, dismantle hospital monopolies, or make the political choices that a dysfunctional system requires.
 The problem was never a lack of computing power.

 And then there is the plumber—perhaps the most vivid example Stiglitz offers of what the future actually looks like in practice.
-Stiglitz, who likens his own use of AI as “IA” for intelligence assisting, says AI will supplement our labor in the future, and plumbing is a prime example.
+Stiglitz, who likens his own use of AI as “IA,” for intelligence assisting, says AI will supplement our labor in the future, and plumbing is a prime example.

 Far from being displaced, the plumber gets smarter.
 “It will help the plumbers maybe do their job better.
 They can feed in the symptoms of the problem, and it will give the diagnostics, and it’s probably a broken pipe in the wall, and may help them do their job better.
 That’s the intelligence assisting part.”